 Quality Assurance Team

-This team is in charge of validating each transcribed file before delivery to our clients, to ensure specific rules have been followed and the quality of the transcriptions are as expected.
+This team is in charge of validating each transcribed file before delivery to our clients to ensure specific rules have been followed and the quality of the transcriptions is as expected.

 - Based on these evaluations, poor performers (in terms of quality output and throughputs) are either re-trained to maintain schedules and quality expectations or replaced by new recruits.